 Laravel requires you to define SEO routes and has no native SEO tools.
 However, Laravel websites are known to run faster than their WordPress counterparts, which can positively impact SEO rankings.

 Both Laravel and WordPress have their pros and cons as eCommerce website builders.
 Laravel's strength lies in its uniform structure, which reduces maintenance needs, but building an eCommerce site on Laravel requires a lot of coding knowledge.
-Laravel offers multiple eCommerce packages, such as Aimeos, Bagisto, and Mage2.
+Additionally, it offers multiple eCommerce packages, such as Aimeos, Bagisto, and Mage2.

 4. Design

 Laravel has many customization options in the form of packages.
 Some are free, but most are premium.
-However, If you have the technical knowledge and skills, you can code attractive pages with Laravel without spending a dime.
+However, if you have the technical knowledge and skills, you can code the pages using Laravel without spending a dime.

-WordPress has 10.701 free themes to choose from in addition to thousands of premium themes.
+As of 2024, WordPress has more than 12,000 free themes to choose from in addition to thousands of premium themes.
 Each is customizable, and you can change all colors, fonts, and layouts.
 You can also use page builder plugins to create something entirely unique for your website.

 In short, both platforms offer many design options, but WordPress has a broader range of free themes and more customization options for beginners.